prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 ## Dependency Injection with Koin

-Before moving on, it is a good idea to setup dependency injection.
-I’ll use [**Koin**](https://insert-koin.io) that has build-in support for Ktor.
+Before moving on, it is a good idea to setup Dependency Injection.
+I’ll use **[Koin](https://insert-koin.io)**, that has built-in support for Ktor.

 ```kotlin
 // Koin for Ktor